DeepakVadgama/deepakvadgama.github.io/_posts/poems/2014-12-20-my-aftermath.md

 comments: true
 ---

-We saw kajal off, the dust settled, later that night I pondered..
+We saw kajal off, the dust settled, then later that night I pondered..
 For our story to begin, when is the kickoff, I wondered